deweycw/corems-tools/docs/workflow.rst

 Examine retention by molecular class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we can examine the number of assignments in a subset (or all) of the possible molecular classes in a dataset, as well as the number of unassigned m/z, across the chromatographic separation.
 This analysis can reveal potentially problematic time-averaged mass spectra.
+An example is shown in Figure 3.

 .. code-block::